 One of the benefits of opening your can of soda with a towel is that it’ll muffle both the hissing and the popping sound.

-If all else fails and you don’t have a freezer or dish towel, you can use a knife.
+If all else fails and you don’t have a freezer or can opener, you can use a knife.
 However, this is a pretty tricky method and you have to be extremely careful when handling the knife.

 There are two ways you can do this: puncturing the side or the bottom of the can.
 If you want to go for the side, you should tilt the can slightly to the left.